Task-Aware Low-Light Enhancement for Robotics [GitHub]

 Converting SDR content to HDR format to take advantage of the superior visual quality offered by HDR displays,

 is an attractive proposition to SDR content owners and real-time broadcasters.
-In this work, we proposed a novel content
+In this work, I proposed a novel content

 adaptive algorithm that models the sensitivity of the human eye to brightness changes in different